 Is Morocco Safe for Families?
 5 Things you Should Know About Visiting Morocco with Kids

 Is Morocco safe?
 This is the burning question many people have about Morocco and we can understand why.
-It’s not far from the UK and is very close to mainland Europe and yet culturally it’s worlds apart.
+It’s not far from the UK and it is very close to mainland Europe and yet culturally it is worlds apart.
 Our first visit to Morocco was an assault on all of our senses but there was something we loved about it.
-Maybe it was the beautiful Moorish architecture with those amazing doors or the surprising contrast of the busy cities to the perfectly peaceful countryside.
+Maybe it was the beautiful Moorish architecture with those amazing doors (seen plastered all over Instagram) or the surprising contrast of the busy cities to the perfectly peaceful countryside.

-Whatever it is, we’ve been back a few times because it’s a great winter sun destination from the UK and you can get quite cheap flights to Morocco.
-Make sure to check our guide to finding and booking cheap flights to tips on finding the best fares.
+We’ve been back a few times now and highly recommend spending a few days in Marrakech to start with.
 We try to visit different parts of the country each time we go and on our last visit, we took the kids on a road trip to the Atlas mountains.

 This post contains affiliate links.
 If you purchase something through them, we may earn a small commission but this will be at no extra cost to you.
 We only recommend items we use ourselves and that we trust.

-That’s not to say visiting Morocco will be without issues.
-There are various things you need to consider when travelling anywhere with a family and Morocco is no different.
+If you’ve decided to travel to Morocco under your own steam, there are just a few basic things you need to consider.
+These are the kind of things you need to consider when travelling anywhere with a family, not just Morocco.
 We’ve tried to outline the main things you need to be aware of when travelling to Morocco, particularly with kids.

 1. Crime in Morocco